Constantinos Daskalakis: Education and career

 Daskalakis was born in Athens on 29 April 1981.
 His grandparents originated from Crete, where he summered as a child.
-He has a younger brother, Nikolaos.
+His parents were high school teachers of mathematics and literature.
+He has a younger brother, Nikolaos Daskalakis, who is a neuroscientist and Boston University professor.
 When Daskalakis was in third grade, his father bought an Amstrad CPC, which Daskalakis stayed up all night with, attempting to learn how it worked.

 He attended Varvakeio High School and received a Diploma in Electrical and Computer Engineering from the National Technical University of Athens in 2004, completing an undergraduate thesis supervised by Stathis Zachos.
 As an undergraduate, Daskalakis attained perfect scores in all but one of his classes, something which had not previously been achieved in the university's history.
 He received a PhD in computer science from the University of California, Berkeley advised by Christos Papadimitriou.

 From 2008 to 2009, Daskalakis was a postdoctoral researcher at Microsoft Research mentored by Jennifer Chayes.
 He joined MIT in 2009 and was given tenure in 2015.

 He is a co-founder and chief scientist of Archimedes AI research center.